-La Porta seems to be a man at odds with himself, on one hand a teacher who answers questions and gives lessons, but on the other hand he is someone who needs confusion in order to effectively perform his craft.
+La Porta seems to be a man at odds with himself, on one hand a teacher who answers questions and gives lessons, but on the other hand, he is someone who needs confusion in order to effectively perform his craft.

 “That’s a huge misconception with magic, actually,” La Porta said.
 “It’s not that I don’t want you to ask questions, I want you to ask the right questions.

 “In magic I want you to ask very specific questions, in physics you can ask whatever questions you want.
-What makes a magician dangerous is that I can make you think something before you even want to think it.
+What makes a magician dangerous is that they can make you think something before you even want to think it.
 So if I can make you ask that question, I have you right where I want you.”

 The passion with which he talks about magic is completely different than the way he talks about physics, but it’s clear that the two are intertwined in his mind.

 “Physics is immediately relatable to everything around you,” La Porta said.
 “I start mechanics by throwing things across the room.
 I mean you can see this happen, so let’s explain it.